KSTW: New ownership

+CW affiliation

 On January 24, 2006, Time Warner and KSTW parent CBS Corporation (which split from Viacom the previous month; the two would remerge in December 2019) announced they would shut down The WB and UPN, and launch The CW Television Network, which would largely feature programming from both networks; KSTW was announced as the Seattle station for the new network; the station rebranded as "CW 11" on August 11, ahead of the network's launch on September 18, 2006.
 Tribune Company-owned WB station KTWB-TV (later KMYQ, now KZJO) became an affiliate of MyNetworkTV.

 In November 2006, after cost-cutting measures were put in place by CBS, it was announced that KSTW would become a "hosting station", with master control located at the facilities of the company's San Francisco duopoly of KPIX and KBCW.

+Return to independence

+On October 3, 2022, Nexstar Media Group acquired majority ownership of The CW.
+Under the agreement, CBS was given the right to pull its affiliations from KSTW and its seven other CW stations.
+On May 5, 2023, CBS announced that it would exercise that right and KSTW would cease airing The CW's programming at the end of August and become an independent station.
+The CW affiliation in Seattle went first to the 4.2 subchannel of KOMO-TV, then to KUNS-TV on January 1, 2024.

 Programming

 Sports

 The station was the on-air home for the NBA's Seattle SuperSonics in the early 1970s, and again from the early 1990s until 1999.
 It also aired Seattle Mariners games for most of the 1980s, 1990s and 2000s.
 The station also carried TVS' World Football League telecasts in 1974.
 The station also carried the NASL Seattle Sounders from 1974 to 1981 and the MISL Tacoma Stars from 1984 to 1986.